 Make the Crust

-To make the crust, combine all crust ingredients in your food processor.
+- Combine all crust ingredients in your food processor.
 Blend, stopping every so often to scrape the sides, until the mixture starts to clump and hold together.

 Make the Filling

-Lastly, add desired toppings on the filling.
+- Add desired toppings on the filling, such as cacao nibs, chopped pecans and bee pollen.
 This is not required, but gives the torte a more polished, finished look.

-Place the torte in the fridge for at least two hours to firm.
+- Place the torte in the fridge for at least two hours to firm.

-Toppings are optional.
-However, they really add character and give this torte a more finished look.
+Toppings are optional, however, they really add character and give this torte a more finished look.
 One thing to note, it's important to add the toppings before the filling has solidified - that way everything will stick.

-- chocolate chips,
+- mini dark chocolate chips

-- sprinkles
+- dye-free sprinkles

 - flaked coconut

-- chopped nuts/seeds
+- chopped nuts

 This is a low carb chocolate torte.
 The type of chocolate chips you use will play a large role in determining the carb content.
 I recommend using 70% dark chocolate.
 Keto friendly chocolate chips will lower the carb content even more, making this dessert acceptable for a keto diet.